ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 These two interfaces are related in being parts of the overall Template Haskell feature set, but are otherwise conceptually independent.
 They could evolve independently.
 We could imagine the interface of ``Lift`` changing without impacting ``QuasiQuoter`` and vice versa.

+In light of the complexities surrounding ``Lift`` in the `Explicit Level Imports <./0682-explicit-level-imports.rts>` proposal, having a distinct ``template-haskell-lift`` package also helps document that a package is depending on this interface.

 Including ``DeriveLift`` as part of the interface of ``template-haskell-lift``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^